smolgeat/NFLvsRugby/README.md

-# NFLvsRugby
+# NFL vs Rugby
-Image classifier  NFL vs Rugby games using fastai.
+Image classifier to differentiate between NFL and Rugby players.
+Built using fastai.
 Images retrieved using google search.